 Bronze sculpture 'Self Conscious Gene' by Marc Quinn, 2019.
-Commissioned by the Science Museum for the 'Faith, Hope and Fear' gallery in Medicine: The Wellcome Galleries.
+Commissioned by the Science Museum for the 'Medicine and Bodies' gallery in Medicine: The Wellcome Galleries.
 This monumental sculpture portrays the artist, actor and model Rick Genest, known as ‘Zombie Boy’.
 He stands 6 metres tall, holding an anatomy book.
-His upper body is covered in anatomical tattoos, his legs encased in ripped genes, and his feet in laced boots.
+His upper body is covered in anatomical tattoos, his legs encased in ripped jeans, and his feet in laced boots.

 Following a brain tumour in his teens, Genest started to have anatomical images tattooed onto his body.
 Many are by tattoo artist Frank Lewis.
 Collectively they become an entire surface anatomy etched into the bronze of his skin.